FunnelKit

 WooCommerce checkout shortcode

-Solution: Ensure the checkout page ss properly set up
+Ensure the checkout page is properly set up.
+Here is how

 • Make sure the [woocommerce_checkout] shortcode is present on your checkout page.